MDA Space Earnings Call Transcripts

 -

-Q2 2024 saw 23% revenue growth, record backlog, and strong cash flow, driven by major contract wins and robust performance across all business segments.
-2024 guidance was raised, with free cash flow now expected to be positive a year ahead of plan.
+Q2 2024 saw strong revenue and cash flow growth, record backlog, and major contract wins, prompting raised full-year guidance.
+All business segments contributed to growth, with positive free cash flow now expected in 2024, a year ahead of plan.

 -